DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 val x = b8 ++ h"FF"  //ok
 val y = b8 ++ all(0) //error
 ```

-## DFHDL Value Mutation {#mutability}

-DFiant supports dataflow variables mutability via the `:=` operator.
-Do not confuse with Scala-level mutability which is enabled by using `#!scala var` instead of `#!scala val`.
-Each dataflow class has two variations: an immutable class, which inherits from `DFAny.Val` and a mutable class, which inherits from `DFAny.Var` and accepts `:=`.
-The difference between the types enforces an immutable right-hand-side (RHS), where required, and a mutable variable creation.

-Consider, for instance, the DFiant implementation of `g` in Table \ref`tbl:StateExDefImpl`: `a` is immutable because it is a RHS addition between the dataflow variable `i` and a literal value `5`.
-Contrarily, `c` is mutable, since it is a dataflow variable constructor (`.init` constructs a new initialized variable, while preserving the mutability trait).

-Fig. 1 demonstrates a dual class definition for every type  (immutable and mutable).
-The naming convention helps to reason about the mutability.
-For example, `DFBits` and `DFBits.Var` are immutable and mutable classes, respectively.
-Constructing a new variable via `DFBits` (e.g, `#!scala val a = DFBits[5]`) returns the mutable `DFBits.Var[5]`.
-Usually, we either receive or return an immutable type, hence we do not require annotating a type with its mutable variation.
-In cases where we want to return a mutable type, we annotate it as an output port (see Section~\ref`sec:io_ports`).

-!!! warning "Don't use `var` with DFHDL values/variables"
-	Because the semantics may get confusing, we enforced a compiler error if a dataflow variable is constructed and fed into a Scala `#!scala var` reference.
-For example `#!scala var a = DFUInt(8)` will generate a Scala compiler error.

-## Bit-Accurate Operations, Type Inference, and Data Structures

-All DFiant's dataflow types are bit-accurate and structurally static, with their bit-width set upon construction (e.g., `DFBits[5]` is a 5-bit vector).
-Operations between dataflow variables produce a bit-accurate result with the proper type inference.
-For example, an addition between an unsigned 5-bit variable (`DFUInt[5]`) and a signed 10-bit variable (`DFSInt[10]`) produces an adder that can be implicitly converted to a 10-bit signed variable, if carry is not required, or an 11-bit signed variable by explicitly invoking `.wc` from the addition.

-DFiant also allows operations between dataflow types and their corresponding Scala numeric types, by treating the Scala numeric types as constants (e.g., addition between `DFSInt` and `Integer` variables).
-A constant in the dataflow graph is a node that can produce infinite tokens of the same value.

-## Bit Aliasing and Casting

-Aliasing in DFiant enables referencing a part of a dataflow variable, by invoking `.bits(hiIdx, loIdx)`, which creates a bits vector alias that references the original variable at the given index parameters.
-Every change of a dataflow variable affects its alias and vice versa (similar to VHDL's signal aliasing).
-Since this function also casts the variable as `DFBits`, this feature is used as a raw-data cast between different dataflow types.
-Aliasing of an alias is also possible, while maintaining relative bits indexing.
-Aliasing preserves the mutability trait: an alias of an immutable value is immutable, while an alias of a mutable variable is mutable.

-Fig.~\ref`fig:Aliasing` demonstrates aliasing code and its effect on the contents of a dataflow variable (`bits128`).
-Each line code does as follows:

-  1. Constructs a new 128-bit vector, `bits128`, and clears it.
-  2. Creates a new alias, `alias64`, which references the most significant 64 bits of `bits128`.
-Since `bits128` is a `DFBits` variable, there is no need to invoke `.bits()`, and we can apply the required indexes directly.
-  3. Creates a new alias, `alias32`, which references the least significant 32 bits of `alias64`, which reference bits 64 to 95 of `bits128`.
-  4. Constructs a new double precision floating point dataflow variable, `dbl`, and initialize its value as `1.0` (hexadecimal value of `0x3FF00...0`).
-  5. Modifies the least significant byte of `dbl`.
-  6. Sets the most significant bit of `bits128`.
-  7. Assigns `dbl` to the least significant 64 bits of `bits128` through casting.
-All the bits of `dbl` are selected because `.bits()` is invoked without index parameters.
-  8. Modifies a byte of `bits128`.

-## Bubble Values {#bubble}

-* RT and ED - Don't Care / Unknown
-* DF - Stall

 ## `Bit`/`Boolean` DFHDL Values {#DFBitOrBool}